smokers logo.Smokers

 Temperature Control and Consistency

-Over my scores of cooks over two years or more, I have found temperature control and consistency is excellent.
+I find temperature control and consistency is excellent.
 After just 4 or 5 cooks, I had already learned how to hit and hold the grill at any temperature I choose.

 And because the Kamado Joe Big Joe III has such thick ceramic walls, and is so well sealed, it stays at a stable temperature incredibly well, almost impervious to weather conditions.